AnaG0307/MindFlow/README.md

 #### **Aims & Objectives of the project:**

-To create a mood-tracking app for women to track how they feel throughout their menstrual cycles as well as any physical symptoms.
+To create a mood-tracking app for women to keep track of how they feel throughout their menstrual cycles as well as log any physical symptoms.

 A recent [survey by the UK government](https://www.gov.uk/government/consultations/womens-health-strategy-call-for-evidence/outcome/results-of-the-womens-health-lets-talk-about-it-survey) found that 84% of women in the UK felt that there are times when healthcare professionals have not listened to their health concerns.
 Furthermore only 17% of women felt like they had access to enough information on menstrual wellbeing, and only 8% felt they had access to adequate information about gynaecological conditions.

 #### **Roadmap of the report:**

+This report will walk you through our MindFlow project.
+It will discuss the challenges we faced as a team, as well as our achievements.
+We will walk you through our thought process of the App, our objectives and also our conclusions, which will include our highlights, and things we would do to improve next time.

 ---